MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ### Example 5: Connect to MicrosoftTeams using Application-based Access Tokens
 This example demonstrates how to authenticate with an application using Access Tokens.
 Access Tokens can be retrieved via the login.microsoftonline.com endpoint.
 It requires two Access Tokens – “MS Graph” and “Skype and Teams Tenant Admin API” resources.

 Application-based authentication has been reintroduced in preview with version 4.7.1-preview.
-For details and supported cmdlets, please see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).
+For details and supported cmdlets, see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).

 ```powershell
 $ClientSecret   = "…"